Daguguguji: Works

-Daguguguji initially gained the attention of Chinese netizens through his writings on electronics forums such as Hi!PDA and TGFC.
-Currently Sina Weibo is his main channel for publishing his writings, with topics ranging from cultural commentary to political satire.
+Daguguguji first gained the attention of Chinese netizens through his writings on electronics forums such as Hi!PDA and TGFC.
+Currently, Sina Weibo is his main channel for publishing his writings, with topics ranging from cultural commentary to political satire.
 His works are marked by their use of Defamiliarization, often achieved by the use of local dialects and made-up words.

-Influences
+Influence

 As of 2018, Daguguguji has reached more than three million followers on Sina Weibo, the Chinese equivalent of Twitter.
 His unique style of writing and his creation of new phrases have a wide influence among his readers and even the general public.
+Daguguguji is known for his assertive style and liberal views.

-The anti-nationalistic nature of some of his works has also gained attention from Chinese citizens who are dissatisfied with the political status quo in China.
-In 2016, he was criticized by Global Times, a pro-establishment news publication, for coining the world "little pink" to describe jingoistic young Chinese nationalists.
+Daguguguji popularized the term "Little Pink" in 2015 as part of an online quarrel he had with female nationalists on Weibo.
+Daguguguji used the term in a derogatory sense.
+In 2016, he was criticized by Global Times, a pro-establishment news publication critcised him for doing so.